Questions? Ideas? Doubts? We got your back.

-This value is very important because if the relative humidity is higher or lower, you will have to adjust the internal temperature, raising the set temperature if the relative humidity is lower than 60% and lowering it if it is lower.
+This value is very important because if the relative humidity is lower, you will have to raise the internal temperature.

-What to do if the climate in chicken farm is too dry?
+What can I do if the climate in chicken farm is too dry?

 The actual temperature felt by the animals depends on the dry bulb temperature and relative humidity, and a lower value of the latter decreases the apparent temperature.
 For this reason, increasing the overall temperature of the space would be a great solution to a climate that is too dry.
 During weaning, RH values in the 10% – 20% lower range than ideal may require an increase in room temperature of 2÷3°C.

 If there are nebulizers in the shed for summer cooling, they can be used for humidification of the chickens, otherwise some misting units with centrifugal humidifiers with integrated fan can easily achieve the goal.

 What is the purpose of minimum ventilation and how can I effectively control it?

 Minimum ventilation is used during the weaning period and, regardless of the outside temperature, the shed must be ventilated for a minimum period of time.

 It is essential to bring in sufficient fresh air from outside to remove harmful gases, excess humidity and thus ensure the correct quality of the indoor air.

 For uniform air flow at the right speed it is necessary that the climate control is managed by a control unit that is able to monitor not only all the most important parameters but also the control of the internal negative pressure.